-This Super Page contain frugal tips for saving money Dairy Purchases!
+This Dairy Tips Page contain frugal tips for saving money on Dairy Purchases such as cheese, milk, butter, and margarine!

 I came across the frozen cheese problem as well.
 If you freeze it, then thaw it, it can’t be sliced – it crumbles.